mstksg/advent-of-code-2020/reflections.md

               . words
 ```

-The result of `foldMap parsePassportField . words` is a `PassportMaybe`, and
+The result of `foldMap parsePassportField . words` is a `Passport Maybe`, and
 `btraverse` "pulls out" all of the `Just` fields and returns a `Passport
 Identity` if all of the fields are `Just`, failing with `Nothing` if any of the
 fields are `Nothing`.